praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

   It describes the properties of the document such as title, character set, style sheets, scripts, ...etc.

 * **Body Part**
-displaying content of the webpage.
+Displaying content of the webpage.
 Body tag is for **Client reading** purpose.
-  It contains text content, paragraphs, headings, images, tables, links, videos, ...etc.
+  It contains text content,  headings, paragraphs, links, tables, images,  videos, ...etc.

 ##### Element Syntax
 Element consist of a **start tag**, **content**, and **end tag**.